vg-json-data/sm-json-data/strats.md

 * _mobility_: Takes one of three possible values, "mobile", "immobile", or "any", indicating whether or not Samus is required to be mobile (or immobile) after entering the room.
 The default value is "any".
 When entering with indirect G-mode, Samus is always mobile.
 With direct G-mode, Samus can be mobile if she takes knockback through the door transition and the reserve energy is low enough (<= 4 energy) so that knockback frames do not expire until after reserves finish filling.

-A `comeInWithGMode` entrance condition must match with either a `leaveWithGModeSetup` or `leaveWithGMode` entrance condition on the other side of the door:
+A `comeInWithGMode` entrance condition must match with either a `leaveWithDamage` or `leaveWithGMode` exit condition on the other side of the door:
-- If `mode` is "direct", then it can only match with a `leaveWithGModeSetup`.
+- If `mode` is "direct", then it can only match with a `leaveWithDamage` having `location` set to `"transition"` or omitted.
 If `mode` is "indirect", then it can only match with a `leaveWithGMode`.

-When matching with a `leaveWithGModeSetup`, a `comeInWithGMode` has implicit requirements:
+When matching with a `leaveWithDamage`, a `comeInWithGMode` has implicit requirements:
 - The tech requirement `canGMode`.
 - The requirement `h_heatedGMode` if either the previous room or current room is heated.
 - The `XRayScope` item requirement.